diagrams/diagrams-doc/doc/manual.rst

-* **Flexible**: diagrams is designed from the ground up to be as generic and flexible as possible, with support for pluggable rendering backends, arbitrary graphics primitives, and multiple vector spaces (2D, 3D, ...).
+* **Flexible**: diagrams is designed from the ground up to be as generic and flexible as possible, with support for pluggable rendering backends, arbitrary graphics primitives, multiple numeric types, and multiple vector spaces (2D, 3D, ...).

 About this document
 -------------------